 The policies resulting in mass arrests and incarceration impact people far longer than a term of imprisonment - the consequences of a criminal conviction last a lifetime.
 Over one in four working age people in the US have a criminal record.
 That's over 47 million Americans with a criminal history.
 Not all of these people have spent time in prison, but 13 million Americans are either now behind bars or have been convicted of a felony.
-All of these people suffer from some or all of the hundreds of collateral consequences of their criminal records, not the least of which is the proliferation of employment restrictions, especially those created by state and local government and imposed on both public- and private-sector employment.
+All of these people suffer from some or all of the hundreds of collateral consequences of their criminal records, not the least of which is the proliferation of employment restrictions, especially those created by state and local government and imposed on both publicand private-sector employment.

-Returning citizens are members of civil society, and in Healing Communities they are members of church families that offer pastoral care as well as tangible support such as help finding housing, employment, and education.
-We seek to uphold and strengthen returning citizens by encountering them first as members of their flocks.
+Returning citizens are members of civil society, and in Healing Communities they are members of congregations that offer pastoral care as well as tangible support such as help finding housing, employment, and education.
+We are seeking to uphold and strengthen the civil rights of returning citizens by encountering them first as members of our flocks.